AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-03-eleventy-the-good-the-bad-and-the-possum.md

 return Image.generateHTML(metadata);
 ```

 But instead of relying on `Image.generateHTML`, you can return custom markup as a string!
 All the data you need is right there in the metadata returned by `Image`.
 This means that you can generate low-quality placeholder images as part of your build process, return markup consisting of placeholder `src` and `srcset` attributes, and define `data-` attributes storing the actual image data.
 You can then lazily load your images with very few lines of JavaScript.

-(I'll probably write a tutorial one day on how to do this!)
+{% aside %}
+  **Update**: If you're interested in learning more about how this works, I wrote a tutorial on [how to lazily load images in 11ty](/blog/eleventy-image-lazy-loading/).
+{% endaside %}

 You can even customize the naming for your images through an optional argument: